qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ### Interior mutability summary

 Mutable borrow exclusiveness is overly restrictive.
-It is not necessary for memory safety in single-threaded code.
-It's also . there is **interior mutability** that allows getting rid of that constraint.
+It is not necessary for memory safety in single-threaded code when not using interior pointer.
+There is **interior mutability** that allows getting rid of that constraint.

 Interior mutability allows you to mutate something from an immutable reference to it.
 (Because of that, immutable borrow doesn't necessarily mean the pointed data is actually immutable.
 This can cause some confusion.)